FyroxEngine/Fyrox/README.md

 - [ ] Shape editors - many things in the engine has shapes: colliders, emitters, etc. There should be shape editor that will allow to edit them using mouse.
 Currently, editing is performed by setting values directly in side bar.
 - [ ] Curve editor - many parameters can be expressed as a curve, we need a way to edit such curves.
+- [ ] Sound - we need a way to add/remove/edit sounds.
+	- [ ] Properties
 - [x] Configurator
   	- [x] History
 - [x] Asset browser.